Editor’s Note: This post has been updated with fresh links and new content for readers like you 😉

 A lot of people will look at a Google Ads account and work towards getting more conversions for the sake of conversions.

 Are you trying to generate leads or acquire users for your SaaS business?
 Then it’s extremely important to know that not all keywords are created equal.

 If you’re not tracking which keywords are generating sales (again, not just leads), then you’ll treat all PPC traffic as the same with an arbitrary cost per conversion goal.

 Some keywords will have a higher sales rate than others.

 When that happens, you should be okay bidding more aggressively for those keywords and be okay with a cost per conversion that’s higher than the account average.

-This will help you close more deals and achieve more revenue, which should be your ultimate goal anyways.
+This will help you close more deals and achieve more revenue, which should be your ultimate goal anyway.

-Depending on the time of year, your AdWords performance will differ if you’re a seasonal business.
+Depending on the time of year, your Google Ads performance will differ if you’re a seasonal business.

 This means that your conversion rates could go down and your cost per conversion could go up.

 The opposite could also happen during Christmas time.